mParticle/docs/src/pages/guides/platform-guide/audiences/index.md

 > Standard Audiences are a paid premium feature.
 Contact your mParticle representative if you're interested in using Standard Audiences.

 mParticle’s new Standard Audiences feature lets you define and build audiences based on long-term historical data.
-Standard Audiences differ from our standard audiences, now known as “Real-time” audiences, in a few key ways:
+Standard Audiences differ from Real-time Audiences, in a few key ways:

 * Real-time audiences are based only on recently received data.
 For most customers, real-time audiences draw on the most recent 30 days of data.
 Standard Audiences uses any data that we have saved, according to your retention policies.
 * Real-time audiences are constantly calculated and updated on an ongoing basis, and changes to the audiences are often forwarded to Audience partners in near real-time.
 Standard Audiences are calculated only once and, given the volume of data involved, take some time to complete.
 Forwarding a Standard Audience to an audience partner also happens only once.
 You can manually set the audience to be calculated or sent again.